 DBA recommends you don't do that!
 We encourage every barge steerer to take appropriate training, and get suitable qualifications, before taking the helm.
-There are several different courses available here and it's worth studying the adverts in Blue Flag.
+There are several different courses available in the Suppliers Directory and it's worth studying the adverts in Blue Flag.

 It's different in mainland Europe.
 Each country has its own qualifications requirement.
 The boat and its equipment are also subject to regulations, mainly pertaining to the safety of the crew and other waterway users.